cloudfoundry/app-autoscaler-release/ci/README.md

 These docker images in this repo are built and pushed with GitHub actions, they are hosted on ghcr.io

+## Terrgrunt

+This directory contains the terragrunt managed stacks of resouces in account app-runtime-interfaces-wg GCP project.

 ## Deploy pipeline

 __Setup__